kachiluiz5/adfinetwork/README.md

 # Adfi network

 ## Project Overview
-Adfy is an AI-driven ad network built on the Stacks blockchain, designed to provide secure and efficient ad management with decentralized transparency and intelligent targeting.
-This project leverages Revive Adserver and integrates Clarity smart contracts for blockchain-based functionality.
+Adfi is an AI-powered display ads network built on the Stacks blockchain, designed to provide secure and efficient ad management with decentralized transparency and intelligent targeting.
+This project leverages Revive Adserver and integrates Clarity smart contracts for blockchain-based payment functionality.

 ## Features
-- AI-powered ad targeting and fraud detection
+- AI-powered contextual ad targeting and fraud detection
 - Clarity smart contracts for ad transactions and escrow
 - Decentralized data storage and user privacy protection
 - Advanced analytics for advertisers and publishers